 The Dean Rusk International Studies Program awards grants to Davidson students and faculty members for research, study, service, internships, and experiential learning abroad.

 Grants are awarded twice each year–once in the fall, for projects during winter break, and once in the spring, for summer projects.
 Applications are reviewed by the Dean Rusk International Studies Program staff and by the faculty International Education Committee.

 The goals of the student-grant program are to facilitate student interaction with diverse cultures, languages, environments, standards of living, and political climates and to encourage independent student research.
 To achieve this, the International Education Committee has shown a strong preference for long-term independent projects that have a high degree of cultural interaction.

 Information sessions on Dean Rusk and Pulitzer Center Project travel grants are held at the beginning of each semester in the Duke International Studies Lounge.
-Due to current in-person meeting restrictions, we will host our first information session via Zoom.
-The date and time will be announced in the Crier, on Wildcat Sync and on the Dean Rusk International Studies Program Instagram Page, @davidsondeanrusk.
+Due to current in-person meeting restrictions, information sessions for winter and summer travel were held via Zoom.
+Review our most recent sessions.
+Stay tuned to our Wildcat Sync and Dean Rusk International Studies Program Instagram Page, @davidsondeanrusk for updates.